跳到主要内容

 Field selection does not work on relational, media, component, or dynamic zone fields.
 To populate these fields, use the populate parameter.

-Example request: Return only title and body fields
+Example request: Return only name and description fields

 JavaScript query (built with the qs library):